oh-my-xonsh/oh-my-xonsh/readme.md

 # oh-my-xonsh

-🐍 🐚 🔌 - A delightful framework to give your Python-powered, cross-platform, Unix-gazing Xonsh shell a boost!
+🐍 🐚 🔌 - A delightful framework to give your Python-powered, cross-platform, Unix-gazing [Xonsh][xonsh] shell a boost!

 ## Usage